pyside/pyside2-setup/sources/pyside6/doc/considerations.rst

 API Changes
 -----------

-One of the goals of |pymodname| is to be API compatible with PyQt5, with certain exceptions.
+One of the goals of |pymodname| is to be API compatible with PyQt, with certain exceptions.

 The latest considerations and known issues will be also reported